-After Fantesca, Wine Unify holds my heart the most.
+DP: After Fantesca, Wine Unify holds my heart the most.
 My focus there is underrepresented people of color and women in the beverage and hospitality industry.
-My early struggles shouldn’t be theirs now, so I will do anything I can to move them forward through Wine Unify.
+My early struggles shouldn’t be theirs now, so I will do anything to move them forward through Wine Unify.

 In only twelve months, we have awarded 70 scholarships to people of color who want to advance or break into the industry.
 Some of our initiatives include providing glassware or Coravins for tasting.
 Additionally, mentorship, gift cards to purchase wine, and fully funded WSET courses (I, II, and III) are available.
 These kind of offerings keep me and Wine Unify motivated.

-With this intention, we offer outreach, awards, education, and various other elements within our initiatives.
-We are fortunate for the positive results, thus far.
-But have generations worth of work to do for those that come after us.
+With this intention, we offer outreach, awards, education, and other elements within our initiatives.
+We are fortunate for the positive results thus far.
+But have generations worth of work for those who come after us

-I’ve been able to call JCB a friend for a long time.
-He’s a person, and entity, that has affected change through his wine endeavours.
-When Wine Unify announced the first Welcome Recipients, JCB was gracious enough to reach out and ‘up and the ante’, to create a wine blended from some of his best vineyards and release it as Unity.
+DP: I’ve been able to call JCB a friend for a long time.
+He’s a person and entity that has affected change through his wine endeavours.
+When Wine Unify announced the first Welcome Recipients, JCB was gracious enough to reach out and ‘up and the ante’ to create a wine blended from some of his best vineyards and release it as Unity.
 We are grateful JCB added a boost, both globally and by way of donation, to what we are all trying to accomplish.

-I’m not sure if I ‘educate’ as much as I used to.
+DP: I’m not sure if I ‘educate’ as much as I used to.
 At least not based on any curriculum.
-I story tell and share experiences.
+I storytell and share experiences.
 Experiences with families, vineyards, dining experiences, and table-sits with winemakers.
 That’s what I share; that’s what I want to impart.
-The listener can use that knowledge and look up and apply whatever they need to from it.
+The listener can use that knowledge and look up and apply whatever they need from it.
 I think that’s my current contribution to education.
-I learn and absorb by really doing the same thing; listening to stories of great vintners and producers and traveling to these places to soak it up.
+I learn and absorb by doing the same thing: listening to stories of great vintners and producers and traveling to these places to soak it up.

-That’s a big statement.
-I hope to be a person that they’ve seen be consistent in the wine business and hopefully consistently excel.
+DP: That’s a big statement.
+I hope to be a person they’ve seen, to be consistent in the wine business, and hopefully, to excel.

-Let’s revisit the original SOMM film for a second.
-Because most of the film shows you and your cast mates (like Ian and Brian) tasting blind and calling wines.
+NM: Let’s revisit the original SOMM film for a second.
+Because most of the film shows you and your cast mates, like Ian and Brian, tasting blind and calling wines.
 Are there occasions where you still do that?

-In a word, never.
+DP: In a word, never.
 I no longer blind taste.
-I simply enjoy and appreciate.
+I simply enjoy and appreciate it.
 Families aren’t concerned with what we think is flawed or what fruit profile we call out when we taste.
-They are trying to tell the story of mother nature through generations.
+They are trying to tell the story of Mother Nature through generations.

 And you didn’t ask, but Cros Parantoux is the greatest vineyard on earth.
 Ok, well, my favourite vineyard.